StefanScherer/rpi-forked-daapd/README.md

 The forked-daapd server stores its data and minipics in a sqlite database.
 This should be stored outside of the container.
 Add a
 `-v /path/to/dbfiles/stored/on/your/host:/var/cache/forked-daapd` switch.

-As the iTunes server depends on mDNS / avahi we need to start the container with connection to the host's network interface.

 ## Build the container

 ```bash